From Near Death to New Life Beyond and Back

 The life review ends as if a tape has stopped.
 This must mean there's nothing left on the reel.
 The transition must be coming to an end.
 Suddenly everything is brilliant white light.
 Nothing is separate from this light.
 Sounds of marvelous music, visions of brilliant colors and a meadow of dazzling flowers.
 I'm in the presence of many beings with gossamer light-bodies.
 I recognize my maternal grandparents.
 The family babysitter who'd been our extended mom/grandma steps out.
 She's agile and euphoric and we embrace.
 There's certainty that those I don't recognize have been important in my life.
 There are figures from other centuries; owls and what look like falcons or hawks with molten fluidity; galaxies and star systems in silhouette.
 All of eternity is present in each instant and every moment expands into eternity.

 A pathway opens and I begin moving as if being carried by these beings.
-They are my welcoming party.
 A border is reached.
 I'm sure this is the final boundary from the life I have known.
-It feels like a homecoming after an exhaustive journey.
-I know I've been here many times.
+I know I've been here before.
 In the same instant, an image comes of my mother holding me as a wet, squirming newborn—the "life review" was still in effect.
-And there's a sudden realization that a person doesn't simply choose where to be or what to become; the sense of identity as a person-self expresses far more vast, intrinsic forces and actions.
+And there's a sudden realization that a person doesn't simply choose where to be or what to become; the sense of identity expresses vast forces and actions.

-There aren't words to capture the view that was held at that instant.
+There aren't words to capture the view at that instant.
 To say it was 360 degrees of simultaneous perspective comes closest.
-But a body would have to turn its head in circles to even approximate that purview, which was now happening as the totality of presence seeing itself fully, including itself as an apparent body tossing in the waves below.
-There are also no words to convey the understanding that I have never not been in conversation and communion with everything else that has ever existed at any time or place, across multiple dimensions but also beyond all dimensions.
+The totality of presence seeing itself, including itself as an apparent body tossing in the waves below.
+The realization that I have never not been in conversation and communion with everything else that has ever existed at any time or place, across multiple dimensions but also beyond all dimensions.

-There's no surprise when the presence that feels like it has been my core guidance system asks a worldless question.
-What have I loved about life?
-And I realize I have loved each and every image of the life shown me in the review and reliving I had just completed—including all the disappointments and seeming missed opportunities, and the storyline that things could or should ever be different from the way they are.
+The familiar presence has a question.
+What have I been learning in life?
+My answer is the totality of images from shown me in the review and reliving I had just completed—including all the disappointments and seeming missed opportunities, and the storyline that things could or should ever be different from the way they are.
+That's what I've been learning.